tbraun96/ez_pqcrypto/README.md

 let algorithm_byte_value = algorithm_dictionary::FIRESABER;
 // Alice wants to share data with Bob.
 She first creates a PostQuantumContainer let mut alice_container = PostQuantumContainer::new_alice(algorithm_byte_value);
 // Then, alice sender her public key to Bob.
-She must also send the byte value of algorithm_dictionary::BABYBEAR to him (the only one currently used) let alice_public_key = alice_container.get_public_key();
+She must also send the byte value of algorithm_dictionary::FIRESABER to him (the only one currently used) let alice_public_key = alice_container.get_public_key();
 //
 // Then, Bob gets the public key.
 To process it, he must create a PostQuantumContainer for himself